Teach With Us

 Responsibilities

-• Plan, organize, and present SpellRead™ instruction to an individual student in a virtual setting (or
+• Plan, organize, and present SpellRead™ instruction to an individual student in a virtual setting (or an in-person setting if you are in MD or NC)

 • Provide a compassionate and encouraging environment